What is Load Balancing?

 Why is Load Balancing Important?

 Load balancing is important for websites and applications that experience high traffic volumes.
-Without load balancing, a single server can become overloaded, which can lead to performance degradation, downtime, and security vulnerabilities.
+Without load balancing, a single server can become overloaded, which can lead to a single point of failure in performance degradation, downtime, and security vulnerabilities.

 Types of Load Balancing

 There are mainly three types of load balancing:

 Hardware load balancers

 These are physical devices that sit between the client and the servers.
 They are typically more expensive than software load balancers, but they offer better performance and scalability.